ryayoung/icons/README.md

 Bootstrap icons, SF Symbols, and others saved in this repository can be used in any of your markdown files by including an `<img src="">` element.

-**Each icon is available in gray and blue**.
+### Icons are available in gray or blue
 The blue matches the color of links in Github's **default light** color scheme, and is just slightly darker than the links in the dark color schemes.
 The gray will appear and look good in *any* color scheme.
 Naming conventions: just append `.blue` to any icon.

 **Note: I try to keep this table updated with the new icons I add, but you may see files that aren't listed here**

-### Icons are available in gray or blue
 ### EXAMPLE URL: `https://github.com/ryayoung/icons/blob/main/svg/CALENDAR.svg`

 <table>